johnmberger/johnmberger/README.md

 ### Hi there, i'm John 👋

-- 💼 I currently work as a front end developer at [Groundfloor](https://groundfloor.us/)
+- 💼 I currently work as a full stack developer at [Cardlytics](https://cardlytics.com/)
 - 🌎 Based in Atlanta
 - 📫 How to reach me: hi@johnberger.dev